qmk/qmk_firmware/docs/feature_rgblight.md

 rgblight_enable();  // turn lights on, based on their previous state (stored in EEPROM)

 rgblight_setrgb(r, g, b);  // where r/g/b is a number from 0..255.
-Turns all the LEDs to this color rgblight_sethsv(h, s, v);  // HSV color control - also h/s/v are each a number from 0..255 (not a percentage) rgblight_setrgb_at(r,g,b, LED);  // control a single LED.
+Turns all the LEDs to this color rgblight_sethsv(h, s, v);  // HSV color control - h is a value from 0..360 and s/v is a value from 0..255 rgblight_setrgb_at(r,g,b, LED);  // control a single LED.
 0 <= LED < RGBLED_NUM
 rgblight_sethsv_at(h,s,v, LED);  // control a single LED.
 0 <= LED < RGBLED_NUM
 ```